 The Night Tube launched on 16th August 2016 with just two lines.
 Since then the service has gradually expanded to include five Tube lines and an Overground line, making a big difference to late-night/ early-morning travellers.However, the Night Tube is currently running on the Victoria and Central Lines only, and is affected by strikes.
 London Overground also operates a Night Service.

 When does the Night Tube run?The London Underground Night service runs for 24 hours on Fridays and Saturdays.

-Starting on 15th December 2017, the service will run all night on the Central, Jubilee, Northern, Piccadilly and Victoria lines, as well as a section of the London Overground.
+Which lines does the Night Tube run on?The service will normally runs all night on the Central, Jubilee, Northern, Piccadilly and Victoria lines, as well as a section of the London Overground.

 How often do the night trains run?

 Central lineWhite City to Leytonstone – Every 10 minutes.
 Ealing Broadway to White City – Every 20 minutes.

 Northern lineMorden to Camden Town – Every 8 minutes.
 Camden Town to High Barnet/ Edgware – Every 15 minutes.

 Piccadilly lineCockfosters to Heathrow Terminal 5 – Every 10 minutes.